MegaRabyte/ng-support/docs/map-rotation.md

 # Map Rotation

 ::: info PLEASE NOTE
-Maps rotate every **4 months**.
+Maps rotate every **3 months**.
 This support thread will be updated by maps in the rotation when a new rotation starts.
 :::

+## Introduction

 The map rotation is a system NetherGames has in place to keep maps fresh and different.
+Maps are hand-picked by the Game Design team every three months based on community feedback and the season.

+The OCTOBER ROTATION is taking place in the FESTIVE SEASON, bringing in many revamps and changes to existing maps you already know and love.
+This is also the first season where different maps would be set on either day... or night... for increased variety.

 This is a list of all currently rotated maps for all gamemodes in the program.

 ## Quick Access